 Some of the technologies associated with hydrogen production are still being developed.
 Predictions for large-scale applications might not materialize.
 Alternative technologies, like batteries, might take up a larger share of future growth than expected.
 This is one of the factors to take into account when planning to invest in hydrogen.

 Many hydrogen companies are relatively small.
 Smaller companies can be more volatile, less liquid and have less access to financing then larger companies.
-Thus, it is worth considering this factor before starting to invest in hydrogen.

 Restricting one’s investing to a single sector makes one particularly dependent on its evolution.
 Generally, it would be preferable to diversifying investments across multiple sectors and asset classes.
 That is an additional risk aspect to take into consideration before deciding to invest in hydrogen.